caggri/CS-Fair-Name-Tag-Generator/README.md

 ## What do you need to use this script?

-A ewb server, Adobe Illustrator and a web browser.
+A web server, Adobe Illustrator and a web browser.

 ## How to use?